Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-08-github-part1.md

 - Next, navigate to [https://github.com/Montana-Media-Arts/120_CreativeCoding](https://github.com/Montana-Media-Arts/120_CreativeCoding).
 This is the course resource repo.
 This site is also linked to from the "git" tab above in the nav-bar.
 - In the upper right-hand corner, you should select both "watching" and "star".
     - This will allow GitHub to e-mail you about notifications and issues in the course repo.
+    - **Part of your grade for this course is based on _participation_.
+This is how you participate.**
+        - When you have problems, post them here.
+        - If you get an email about a new issue, try to help the person out.
+        - Your participation grade will be based on how active you were on the GitHub issues forum, as well as comments to your classmates to their weekly homework assignments.

 ![Follow and Star Repositories on GitHub.com](../imgs/Follow-Star-Github.png)